-Your flights are booked, your accommodation is locked in and you are ready for a South American adventure like no other.
+Now that your flights are booked, your accommodation is locked in, you’re just about ready for a South American adventure like no other.
 Now all that’s left is to learn some Spanish language basics to help you get around once you set foot on South American soil!

 Whilst the official language of every South American country is not Spanish, most South American travel destinations do speak Spanish, with the exception of Brazil, where Portuguese is the official language.